sustainsw/sustainsw.github.io/pages/people.md

         {% include person.html name="Marie Jasim" image="/assets/img/blank_profile.png"
         introduction=intro_marie_jasim %}

+        {% capture intro_hongrui_wang %}
+        Dr Hongrui Wang PhD is a data scientist with background of mathematics and statistics.
+He is a skilled software engineer.
+He is particularly interested in data management, visulization, analysis and modelling for healthcare and development of relevent tools.
+He has been instrumental in developing the data pipeline software for anonymising DICOM image data.
+        {% endcapture %}
+        {% include person.html name="Hongrui Wang" image="/assets/img/Hongrui_Wang.jpg"
+        introduction=intro_hongrui_wang %}

         {% capture intro_megan_courtman %}
         <a href="https://www.plymouth.ac.uk/staff/megan-courtman">Megan Courtman</a> is
         a data scientist interested in using explainable AI to solve problems